danielharrell/open-eyes-lect-2017-18/Open.md

 may be like the difference between Socrates and Socrates sitting.
 For only a philosopher, according to Aristotle, would care about this difference.[^Socrates.]
-But the philosopher in all of us, then, can wonder what it means to say "my door is always open"---even if asking this of a friend, who just said it to you, risks being rude, or dense.
+But the philosopher in all of us, then, can wonder about that difference, and what it means to say "my door is always open"---even if asking this of a friend, who just said it to you, risks being rude, or dense.
 The way we use the word "open" without further thought may